 To add a checkbox at checkout to ask customers to accept your store terms:

 - From your Ecwid admin, go to Settings → General → Legal Pages tab;

 - Enable the Show “I agree with Terms & Conditions” checkbox at checkout setting.

 Now the shoppers have to agree with the terms to be able to proceed with checkout.

 You can also add a checkbox at checkout to collect customers’ consent to receive your marketing emails:

 To add a checkbox at checkout that asks customers to agree with being on your marketing mailing list:

-- Go to Ecwid control panel → Settings → General → Cart&Checkout tab;
+- From your Ecwid admin, go to Settings → General → Cart&Checkout tab;

 - Scroll to Newsletters section and enable the Request customers' approval for your marketing emails at checkout option.